 The Ultimate Reason for Hating The Scrum Events – Everything’s Fine!

 To make a change you need to have a compelling reason.
 If everything’s fine, don’t change anything.

 Yet, being in this situation, asking ourselves these questions, suggests something started a change process.
 It may be that the real reasons for change are hidden and you need to discover them.
 As a manager, as a coach, you must find the reason for the change.

 Many times we just get into the “implement the ceremonies” frenzy and forget why are we doing it for.
 That’s not good.
 We need to remind ourselves again and again why are we doing the change.

-The bottom line is that when people see the scrum roles as burdening, the solution would not be to enforce it.
+The bottom line is that when people see the scrum roles as burdening, the solution would not be to enforce them.
 The solution would be to understand why are they seen this way.
-Do the team understand where we’re going?
+Does the team understand where we’re going?
 Is there something basic about how the team operates that is blocking the agile implementation?
 Is there really a reason to change?